denten-books/plain-text/main.md

 said receiver, and a printed mechanism responsive for the combined action [@bumstead1911, 12-13]."
 Up to this point, the patent describes a device for transmission information, from type to print.
 Starting with clause 14, the language changes to describe a more general "telegraph system," involving "an impulse transmitter having means to vary the time intervals between successive transmitted impulses, each time interval having a character representing significance, a receiver responsive to said devices, and signal, distributing, interpreting, and recording devices *responsive to the contiguous significant time intervals define by the impulses* [@bumstead1911, 14 (emphasis mine)]."
 For the automated telegraph the control code and the message are one: that is, the arrangement of perforation on the ticker tape affects the internal mechanical configuration of the machine.
 Another way to put this would be to say that the state of the tape-driven telegraph machine at any given time is also, in part, a message meant for the human recipient.
 The printing telegraph of Brothers Bumstead, along with their subsequents and antecedents contain all the necessary parts for a Turing machine: discrete symbolic language, removable storage medium, and a device that can alter its internal state based on the reading and writing passing symbols.

-"If we disregard the small class of telegrams that merely express emotions, the essence of telegraphy is control [...]
-Telegraph systems, therefore, belong not to the class of producing or distributing, but to the class of controlling mechanisms @murray_setting_1905, 556]."

 Where we began with mechanisms of direct inscription (like pens and typewriters) we end with machines that look like typewriters, but involve